Azure/ResourceModules/docs/wiki/Getting started - Get module cross-references.md

-The `'Get-LinkedModuleList'` function helps you with discovering cross-modules references.
+The `'Get-CrossReferencedModuleList'` function helps you with discovering cross-modules references.
 It checks for any module references in a given path.
 This can be useful to determine which modules' folder you'd need to keep in case you'd only want to cherry-pick certain modules from the library.

 ---